Address discrimination against Travel & Agency nurses, contributing to shortage of nurses

 The Issue

-I have Personally experienced this form of discrimination where the charge nurse, place my name on a DNR list because I was not a staff nurse.
-I found out weeks later because I was prevented from returning.
-This action was totally an abuse of her authority.
+I have Personally experienced this form of discrimination where the charge nurse, place my name on a DNR lists because I was not a staff nurse.
+I found out weeks later because I was prevented from returning when I requested.
+I was never informed of this decision nor were there any incident.
 Another nurse reported that she was added to the list, because she was observed via close camera surveillance, while trying to find the restroom on her first day of a 13 weeks assignment at a major hospital.
 The observer reported her as "appearing confused and lost."
-Her name was added to the DNR list.
+Her name was added to the DNR list afterwards preventing further assignments.
 She was asked to do a drug screen before returning to the facility.
 When she complied and the report came back negative, her contract was terminated.
 Both nurses have two things in common.
 The Races and the age group were identical, which is the trend seen in the use of the policy.

 Travel nurses are essential to the healthcare system, filling critical staffing shortages and bringing expertise and relief to overburdened teams across the country.
 We hold degrees ranging from ADN to PhD, including MSN, yet faced unfair hurdles due to systemic discrimination.